endeavouros-team/endeavouros-sway-setup/force-knowledge.md

 # Dive into configuring your Sway WM setup

-The main configuration file for endeavouros-sway can be found at `"${HOME}"/.config/sway/config`. and to make structure clean you will find other parts of the config in its dropin path:
+The main configuration file for endeavouros-sway can be found at `"${HOME}"/.config/sway/config`. and to make structure clean, you will find other parts of the config in its dropin path:

+`${HOME}/.config/sway/config.d/` t

-`${HOME}/.config/sway/config.d/` there you have parts of the config named to fit what the yinclude, these will sourced into the main config file automatically.
+here you have parts of the config named to fit what the yinclude, these will sourced into the main config file automatically.

 ## Firefox is autostarting at each login?